the-linck/promise_loader/README.md

 # Promise Loader (JS Module)

-> This GIT branch is made to be used as a Javascript module.
-If you need the "normal" script, go for the main branch.
+> This GIT branch is made to be used as a Javascript module built in.
+If you need the "normal" script, go for the `ts` branch.

 A small and simple to use module, that allows loading scripts atop of promises in HTML documents - not other modules, as no library is needed to load modules atop of promises (dynamic import).